By Rick Steves

-Assuming the station stays open all night, it can be a free, warm, safe, and uncomfortable place to hang your hat.
+Assuming you can find one that stays open all night, a train station can be a free, warm, safe, and uncomfortable place to hang your hat.
 Most popular tourist cities in Europe have stations whose concrete floors are painted nightly with a long rainbow of sleepy vagabonds.
 Some stations close for a few hours in the middle of the night, and everyone is always cleared out at dawn before the normal rush of travelers converges on the station.
 Any ticket or train pass entitles you to a free night in a station's waiting room: You're simply waiting for your early train.
 For safety, lock your pack in a station locker or check it at the baggage counter.

-Success hinges on getting enough room to stretch out, and that can be quite a trick.
+Your success at actually getting shut-eye on a train hinges on getting enough room to stretch out, and that can be quite a trick.
 It's tempting but risky to sleep in a train car that seems to be parked for the night in a station.
 No awakening is ruder than having your bedroom jolt into motion and roll toward God-knows-where.
 If you do find a parked train car to sleep in, check to see when it's scheduled to leave.
-Some railpass holders get a free if disjointed night's sleep by riding a train out for four hours and catching a different train back for another four hours.
+Some rail-pass holders get a free, if disjointed, night's sleep by riding a train out for four hours and catching a different train back for another four hours.

-After a late landing, crash on an airport sofa rather than waste sleeping time looking for a place that will sell you a bed for the remainder of the night.
+After a late landing, crash on an airport sofa rather than waste sleeping time looking for a place that will sell you a bed for the remainder of the night (for a guide to airport slumber, try The Guide to Sleeping in Airports).
 Frankfurt's airport is served conveniently by the train and is great for sleeping free — even if you aren't flying anywhere.
-A few large airports have sterile, womblike "rest cabins" that can be rented for as few as four hours or overnight at the price of a cheap hotel room (for example, see www.yotel.com for London's Heathrow and Gatwick airports and Amsterdam's Schiphol Airport).

 Tents and Dorms